Table of Contents

 Planting a container-grown peach tree in early spring gives it the entire growing season to adjust to the environment before winter.

 Dig a hole a few inches deeper and wider than the root system's spread.
 Place the tree in the middle of the hole, on top of a small mound of soil.
 Ensure the roots are spread away from the stem and not bent too much.

 Remove the plant from its pot and any circling roots by laying the root ball on its side and cutting through the troublesome roots using clean shears for container-grown trees.
 (Keep root pruning to a bare minimum.)

 When planting grafted trees, place the inside of the curve of the graft union away from the sun.

 Fruit may drop prematurely if not properly hydrated during dry seasons.
 Clear at least 4 feet around the peach tree of grass and weeds to reduce water competition.
-A mature peach tree needs roughly 36 inches of water per year as a minimum.
-During July and August, a mature peach tree requires roughly 35 to 40 gallons of water per day under normal conditions.
+A mature peach tree needs roughly 36 inches of water per year.
+During July and August, a mature peach tree requires approximately 35 to 40 gallons per day under normal conditions.

 The two nutrients found in larger concentrations in fruits, nitrogen (N) and potassium (K), are largely required by mature peach trees.
 Phosphorus promotes root formation and is necessary for the growth of young trees.